-This assessment relates to target 1 of Objective 2 of the Nutrients Management Area.
-If the resource consent does not include any requirement for the assessment of current N loss against the NLL then the relevant target or objective shall be graded as Non-Applicable.
+Where applicable, this assessment relates to target 1 of Objective 2 of the Nutrients Management Area.
+If the resource consent does not include any requirement for the assessment of current N loss(es) against the NLL(s) then the relevant target or objective shall be graded as Non-Applicable.